Asparagus & courgette quinoa salad with halloumi

-It’s always very exciting to see asparagus back in season.
-This versatile vegetable is delicious in so many different dishes and provides a rich source of glutathione.
-For more details on this crucial antioxidant, see here: http://amandanutrition.co.nz/glutathione-unsung-hero-antioxidants/ .
+Asparagus is a versatile ingredient and provides a rich source of glutathione.
+For more details on this crucial antioxidant, see here: https://amandanutrition.co.nz/glutathione-unsung-hero-antioxidants/ .

 Place the quinoa and stock in a medium saucepan and bring to the boil.
 Reduce to a simmer and cook, with the lid slightly ajar, for 15 minutes.
 Keep checking that it hasn’t cooked dry, but all the liquid should be absorbed.
 Remove from the heat and place the lid on tightly for 5 minutes, before fluffing with a fork.
 Set aside to cool completely before using in the salad.